zammad/zammad-org/src/pt_BR/tutorials/sso-kerberos.md

 - alguma familiaridade com administração de sistemas (por exemplo, configuração do Apache)

-Para melhores resultados, configure a integração LDAP para garantir que suas contas do Active Directory e do Zammad estejam sempre sincronizadas.
-Você pode encontrá-la na interface de administração do Zammad em _Settings > Security > Third-party Applications_.
+For best results, set up the LDAP integration to make sure your Active Directory and Zammad user accounts are always in sync.
+You can find it in Zammad's admin interface under
+_System > Integrations > LDAP_.

 ## Passo 1: configurar o Active Directory